 Because of expectations

-Now that you've accumulated some fans through your first release, you need to continue engaging them.
-Your second release should be a full album targeted at your growing fanbase.
-And the goal is to convert the luke-warm fans into die-hard superfans.
-Fans are very different from explorative audiences.
-Although they stream music too, they are committed to the bands they love, and they enjoy listening to and purchasing albums in their entirety.
+Now that you've accumulated some fans through your first release, you need to continue engaging with them.
+Your second release should be an album targeted at your new fans–remember, the goal is to convert the intrigued listeners and to please the superfans.
+In general, fans are very different from explorers.
+Although they mostly stream music too, they are committed to the bands they love and so enjoy listening to albums in their entirety.

-Fans want the “album experience.”
-Fans want to understand the story being told through each consecutive song.
-And in fact, die-hard superfans demand full albums from their heroes.
+This said, it is true that some might skip a song here or there, and your songs might make it to one of their playlists, but in essence, the Superfan wants the “album experience”.
+Superfans want to understand the story being told through each consecutive song.
+In fact, superfans demand full albums from their heroes.

 Because of credibility